May 14, 2026

 What is booking system design for a clinic website?

-Booking system design is the full architecture from a patient landing on your website to confirming an appointment, including CTA placement, the booking interface, the confirmation flow, the pre-appointment reminder sequence, and the no-show recovery process.
-Most clinics optimize only the CTA and leave the remaining stages unaddressed, which is where most conversion potential is lost.
+Booking system design is the full path from a patient landing on your site to a confirmed appointment — the call-to-action, the booking interface, the confirmation, the pre-appointment reminders, and no-show recovery.
+Most clinics build only the CTA and leave the other four stages empty, which is where the most booked appointments are lost.

-Should a dental clinic use live chat or a contact form for bookings?
+Should a clinic use live chat or a contact form for online booking?

 How many steps should a clinic booking flow have?